How to: Set Up the Northwind Sample Database for ASP.NET Development

 In order to complete the procedures that are described in this topic, you will need:

-Visual Studio 2008 with Service Pack 1 installed, Visual Web Developer 2010 Express with SP1, or a later version of Visual Studio.
+Visual Studio 2008 with Service Pack 1 installed, Visual Web Developer 2008 Express Edition with SP1, or later versions of these products.

 A local instance of SQL Server or SQL Server Express.
 A basic edition of SQL Server 2008 Express is included with Visual Studio 2008 and later versions.
 To download a more advanced version of SQL Server 2008 Express that includes tools, services, and full-text search, see Microsoft SQL Server Express 2008 with Advanced Services on the Microsoft download Web site.